pauloohaha/mmwave-radar-from-first-taste-to-give-up/Further notes on EDMA.md

 In *Test_task()*, the code get the total number of EDMA instances on the device through *EDMA_getNumInstances()*.
 Lunch the *Test_instance()* on each instance.
   >![图片](https://user-images.githubusercontent.com/85469000/169942883-02f0afef-3249-43c2-8aea-4b82eb3ecca9.png)

-On IMR6843AOP, the *numInstances* is 2.
-The IWR6843AOP has 2 channel controllers (CCs), thus a *EDMAinstance* refer to a channel controller.
+On IMR6843AOP, the *numInstances* is 2. a *EDMAinstance* refer to a channel controller.
   >![图片](https://user-images.githubusercontent.com/85469000/169943496-c7c730d2-4de5-4348-8a99-d471cea411a5.png)